-1. Find Momo Coast To Coast: A Photography Book
+Find Momo Coast to Coast: A Photography Book$14.99Buy Now

 If you like traveling, dogs, and interactive reads, then this book will hit the spot!
 Momo Coast to Coast: A Photography Book allows the reader to travel with Momo the dog across the country to well-known landmarks and sites.
 The interactive part comes in because for every location you’ll never know quite where Momo is hiding.
 Although this book doesn’t offer much text, it’s still a fun “read.”
 With every flip of the page, a new location is revealed and it’s your job to spot Momo the four-legged adventurer.
 Amazon readers say the book is family-friendly, but also a book you can enjoy thumbing through by yourself.

-2. Inside Passage: Living With Killer Whales, Bald Eagles, And Kwakiutl Indians
+Inside Passage: Living With Killer Whales, Bald Eagles, and Kwakiutl Indians$16.98Buy Now

 Inside Passage: Living With Killer Whales, Bald Eagles, and Kwakiutl Indians represents true adventure — the good and the bad.
 Its author, Michael Modzelewski, left behind his average life and surroundings to embark on a journey full of beauty mixed with reliance on survival skills.
 He cruises along the coast of Seattle and Alaska before settling down on a remote island that presents its own obstacles.
 Modzelewski meets unusual friends — both human and animal — along the way.
 Amazon readers loved the true adventure aspect of the book and rave about how descriptive it is.
 You’ll feel as if his journey has become your own and walk away pining for your own Alaskan escapade.